Should Your Child See a Doctor?

-Active or passive smoking makes coughs much worse.
+- Tobacco smoke makes coughs much worse.

 - Viral bronchitis causes a cough for 2 to 3 weeks.

-- Sometimes your child will cough up lots of phlegm (mucus).
+- Sometimes, your child will cough up lots of phlegm (mucus).
 The mucus can normally be gray, yellow or green.

 - Antibiotics are not helpful.